kaiyur0000/PRODIGY_DS_01/README.md

 **TASK-1**: Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population.
 **Sample Dataset** :- https://data.worldbank.org/indicator/SP.POP.TOTL
 additionally i had given the dataset which i had used which has some modifications.
+ You must read my comments in the code if you willing to know my perspective.